 As if that wasn't enough material for one interview, Engadget questioned Ted about the RED projector code-named "Crimson."
 Though not a lot of details are available right now, Ted spoke about the some technical details including laser-based light engines and physical size.

-Watch the entire interview between Ted and Engadget embedded below.
+Watch the entire interview between Ted and Engadget.